About the company

 In the late 1990s CHUG was dissolved from lack of interest in the community as everyone moved online for their information.
 Around that time was when I joined the Houston Apple Users Group, HAUG.
 I remained a member there for some years.

 In 2000 PTK4 was permanently closed and archived.
 It was a sad day as the system had been such a huge part of my life for the past ten years.
 Computers continued to be a large part of my professional and personal life even without the OIS or user’s group.

 I started working for a company called Syscomm Computers here in Huntsville.
-We built custom PCs, repaired all makes and models of PCs and Macs, did networking and a little programming (primarily database work).
-The vast majority of our work was general PC repair both on site and in shop.
+We built custom PCs, repairing all makes and models of PCs and Macs, did networking and a little programming (primarily database work).
+The vast majority of our work was general PC repair both on-site and in-shop.

 For many years I ran a pretty successful company.
 It did well enough to send myself and my wife to Las Vegas six or seven times in just a few years.
 The problem I had was one shared by most small business owners, the ups and downs.
 We could be rolling in cash for six months and then starve for the next three.
 I never managed to get the company large enough to balance everything out.
 Whenever I made money I had to put a large part back to be safe.
 That got really old.

 I then moved on to become the Chief Information Officer for a company called Educational Video Network.
 This multi-million dollar corporation had somewhere near fifty people on the payroll and I was in charge of all things technology-related.

 Working there I and one other person wrote the database that ran most of the company.
 The database was written in Microsoft Access as the front end and Microsoft SQL Server on the back end.
 From order entry, shipping, royalties to inventory, this software ran it.
 In fact, other than actually creating the videos and payroll, there wasn’t anything it did not do.
 This was used to replace their aging Alpha Micro system and required that I learn Alpha Micro so that I could export the data out of the old system and import it into the new one.